 An empty mind is the devil’s workshop where he designs, manufactures, and distributes a wide variety of plans to ruin your life in ways one can’t even imagine.
 The reason being for this hospitality?
 One’s poor and incompetent time management skills.

 Stop sitting idle, staring into nothingness, dwelling into daydreaming all day long, utterly wasting your time.
 Time is both the cheapest and the costliest commodity in the world one can afford.
-Cheap, if you know why time management is important and are aware of the time management skills one should hone in life; costly, if you are blissfully ignorant about it and don’t have the faintest clue about what time management at all.
+Cheap, if you know why time management is important and are aware of the substantiality of time; costly, if you are blissfully ignorant about the value of time and don’t have the faintest clue about what time management is all about.

 Once you get attached to doing nothing or sitting idle or wasting your time at an early age, it is gonna be an uphill task to get yourself back on track later in time.
 Likewise, once you become an ardent follower of keeping good and healthy time management skills, it will pay off, not immediately but definitely.